 What Is White Gold?

-The value of a white gold piece will vary depending upon the karat weight and how much metal was used to craft the piece.
+The value of a white gold piece will vary depending on the karat weight and how much metal was used to craft the piece.

 Is White Gold More Expensive Than Yellow Gold?